SiavashBarqiJaniar/RAG/README.md

-# RAG
+# RAG Based Web App
-RAG based web app
+Implemented in Python.
+Ask questions about countries.
+Based on WikiPedia data.